typeblogger/typeblogger.github.io/_posts/2016-6-21-social-shares.md

 3. Include a sub title in italics by adding underscores either side of your sub title, e.g. - _sub title_
 4. Tag niche influencers in your G+ post (when relevant)
 5. Share infographics
-6. Stop sharing your posts directly with your circles - this usually gets you muted, good luck once that happens
+6. Stop sharing your posts directly with your circles - this usually gets you muted, good luck to you once that happens
-7. Create a targeted circle of people that want updates about your content – H/T to Mike Allton for this one
+7. Create a targeted circle of people that want updates about your content
 8. Embed G+ posts in your content
 9. Create a unique post that adds value that cannot be found within the content on your blog
 10. Run a regular HOA (Hangout on Air)